This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 You’ve just had a baby, and your healing needs to be prioritized.
 It can be difficult to tell what is post-birth healing, and what is from the sterilization procedure.

 Be sure to keep the incision site clean, and watch for potential signs of infection like inflammation, redness, or fever.
 You may feel crampy, dizzy, nauseous, or bloated while healing.

 Keep in mind that recovery may be longer for those who completely remove their fallopian tubes or have a hysterectomy.

 Risks Of Postpartum Sterilization

 Potential risks of postpartum sterilization include bleeding, infection, and having an allergy to the anesthesia used.

 Tubal ligation is a permanent procedure and if you attempt to have it reversed, you likely will not be able to become pregnant again.
 For those who do become pregnant after getting their tubes tied, there is a greater risk of ectopic pregnancy.

-The biggest thing to keep in mind when considering postpartum sterilization is that it is more often than not permanent.
+The biggest thing to keep in mind when considering postpartum sterilization is that it has a higher failure rate.
 This is why providers make you undergo counseling and an extensive informed consent process.
 If you choose to get sterilized and decide you want more children, later on, there are more paths to parenthood like adoption, fostering, and surrogacy.